 Science Leadership Team

-The Science Leadership Team is responsible for the strategic direction, science quality, activities and management of the Challenge.
+The Science Leadership Team is responsible for the Challenge's strategic direction, science quality, activities and management.

 Julie Hall – Challenge Director